cloudflare/cloudflare-docs/products/waf/src/content/ddos-l7-mitigation/index.md

 <Aside type='note' header='Note'>

-The Cloudflare HTTP DDoS Managed Ruleset is always enabled.
-You can only customize its behavior via overrides.
+The Cloudflare HTTP DDoS Managed Ruleset is always enabled — you can only customize its behavior.

 </Aside>